-- Reduced Traffic and Emissions: By encouraging cycling (including e-bike use), public transit, and carpooling, land managers contribute to lower traffic congestion and decreased pollution near trail sites. - Increased Accessibility: Providing diverse transportation options ensures that users who do not own private vehicles can still enjoy the trails, broadening the user base and strengthening community ties.
+- Reduced Traffic and Emissions: By encouraging cycling (including e-bike use to travel to trailheads), public transit, and carpooling to access trailheads, land managers contribute to lower traffic congestion and decreased pollution near trail sites. - Increased Accessibility: Providing diverse transportation options ensures that users who do not own private vehicles can still enjoy the trails, broadening the user base and strengthening community ties.

-Including accommodations for electric vehicles and e-bikes in trail management not only eases trailhead congestion but also aligns with broader sustainability goals.
+Including accommodations for electric vehicles and e-bikes in trailhead access eases trailhead congestion and aligns with broader environmental goals.
 By offering multiple ways to reach the trail, land managers invite more people to enjoy the outdoors-ultimately promoting healthier lifestyles and responsible recreation.